Installing NuGet client tools

 NuGet Package Manager in Visual Studio

 The NuGet Package Manager is included in every edition of Visual Studio on Windows, 2012 and later.
 It includes the Package Manager UI (reference), and the Package Manager Console through which you can access tools that come with certain packages (reference).

 The console requires PowerShell 2.0, which will already be installed on Windows 7 or higher and Windows Server 2008 R2 or higher.

 Package Manager Console commands also work only within Visual Studio on Windows.
-Use the NuGet CLI outside of that environment, including with Visual Studio for Mac.
+Use the NuGet CLI outside of that environment, including with Visual Studio for Mac and Visual Studio Code.

 Package Manager installation for Visual Studio 2010 and earlier

 - In Visual Studio 2010 and earlier, click Tools > Extension and Updates.

 - Navigate to Online, then search for "NuGet Package Manager for Visual Studio" and click Download.

 - In the Installer dialog box, click Install.